 The State Accident Fund offers the following safety related training sessions to

-competent safety professionals and meet most OSHA requirements.
+competent safety professionals and meet most OSHA requirements, but they are not

 If you are interested in SAF's safety training please contact Barney Derrick, Safety and Loss Control Specialist, at 803-896-5935, Or, you may complete the

 Accident Investigation Training for Supervisors and Safety Teams

 The training defines an "accident" in the workplace and explains why they should be investigated.
 It also covers the rules of accident investigation and how to

 They have it

 you need it and this training helps you get it!
 The importance of investigation "near miss" incidents is discussed.

 (Please note that this training is designed to assist the understanding of accident causation and prevention, rather than determing the liability of a workers' compensation claim.)

 This session covers statistics and causes of back pain and injury in the